 Congratulations!
 You’ve passed your ACCA!
-Or you're about too!
+Or you're about to!
 What’s next?

 Having just graduated there’s a good chance you’ve already got a role in finance, but you now have access to a wide variety of opportunities.
 If you’re considering moving up the career ladder, you’re in a great position as the qualification is highly sought after in the finance market.
 Your broad skill set opens doors to various pathways and specialisations.
 Here we explore potential routes and specialisation you could pursue.

-Firstly, staying in your current position with the qualification allows for rapid advancement within the company.
+Firstly, staying in your current position at the same practice with the qualification allows for rapid progression within the company.
 Your valuable skills and the qualification make you an asset, leading to increased responsibilities and higher-level roles.
 This progression includes salary increases and as a qualified finance professional your sought-after status enables negotiation for competitive compensation with other potential employers.

-You could leverage the skills you’ve learned across a broad range of businesses and find the best progression through an accountancy firm.
+You could leverage the skills you’ve learned across a broad range of businesses and find the best progression through an accountancy firm where you can also enjoy client interaction and the diversity of work.
 Opting for a career in an accountancy firm offers a fulfilling path, enabling you to devise optimal solutions for clients spanning various industries.
 You can specialise in services such as tax or management consulting.
 Notably, prestigious firms like the Big 4 provide opportunities to start as a junior and progress to senior or executive positions.

 Possessing a qualification enhances your appeal to other companies.
 Joining a competitor can offer exposure to sizable clients, fresh work settings, different partners, and managers.
 Transitioning from a larger firm, you might seek opportunities in smaller practices offering direct paths to partnership and closer collaboration with teams and clients.